 It looks like our teachers have made a fun sport out of contradicting each other at the expense of impressionable minds!
 Can we reconcile their theories?

 What might surprise you is that the plain act of uncovering these apparent contradictions is a major breakthrough in our journey!
 By digging to the source of disagreements, we’ve arrived very close to the truth.
 Taking this little-known technique to heart will turbocharge your learning.

 In this case, having learned an objective (physical) theory that includes an infinite continuum of varieties of light, it’s a good time to revise our subjective (perceptual) theory of color.
 Let’s revisit those cone cells…

 Part II: Cone Cells

-There are three curves, corresponding to the three cones.
+There are three curves, corresponding to three types of cone cells.
 The horizontal axis corresponds to wavelength, and the height of a curve at each position tells us how sensitive the cone is to that wavelength.
-As we can see, one type of cone (let’s call it R) peaks in the red-to-yellow range, one (G) in the green and one (B) in the blue.
-We also see that monochromatic yellow light activates both R and G cones, with almost no activation of B, resulting in a subjective appearance that’s very similar to mixing red and green light together.
-Different spectral distributions that appear the same are called metamers.
+We see here that one type of cone (let’s call it R) peaks in the red-to-yellow range, one (G) in the green and one (B) in the blue-to-indigo.
+When multiple wavelengths shine on the same cone cell, its activation is the sum of its sensitivities to the individual wavelengths: this is an empirical result known as Grassman’s law.

 Part III: Color Space

 Which positions in the CIE space do the spectral colors occupy?
-Try to convince yourself that they will form an unbroken continuous curve.
+Try to convince yourself that they must form an unbroken continuous curve.
 For a hint, look up the formal mathematical definition of a continuous function.
-I won’t give the formal proof here, but here’s an intuitive sketch:
+I won’t give a formal proof, but here’s an intuitive sketch: